Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/01_doctor_output_improvements.md

 This section describes the modifications that should be made to the `CI Integrations` tool in order to reuse the common code from the [`Metrics Core`](https://github.com/Flank/flank-dashboard/tree/master/metrics/core) package.

+Assume a `CoolIntegration` as a source party for which we want to provide the config validation.
+Consider the following subsections that describe the changes required to validate the config for the `CoolIntegration`.

+##### ConfigValidationConclusion

+The `ConfigValidationConclusion` (previous `FieldValidationConclusion`) is a class that represents a validation conclusion for a specific config field.

+In the scope of this feature, the `ConfigValidationConclusion` should accumulate the `ValidationConclusion`s that are necessary for the config validation.

+##### CoolIntegrationSourceValidationTarget

+The `CoolIntegrationSourceValidationTarget` (previous `CoolIntegrationSourceConfigField`) is a class that represents the config fields for the specific `CoolIntegration`.

+We need to update this class to contain the `ValidationTarget`s (previous `ConfigField`s) of the given `CoolIntegration`.

+##### CoolIntegrationSourceValidationDelegate

+The `CoolIntegrationSourceValidationDelegate` is a class that validates the specific fields with network calls.
+The methods of `CoolIntegrationSourceValidationDelegate` return the `TargetValidationResult`s which are then used to compose the `ValidationResult`.

+We need to update this class to utilize the `TargetValidationResult`s instead of the outdated `FieldValidationResult`s.

+##### CoolIntegrationSourceValidator